MikeAndrianov/mikeandrianov.github.io/_posts/2025-01-06-ant-background-job-processing-library.markdown

 ### How to use Ant

 I always prefer to explain by real-world examples.
-So let's imagine that we have a with leads and we need to send an email to each of them.
+So let's imagine that we have a file with leads and we need to send an email to each of them.
 This task can be broken down into several steps:
 1. Create a file with `400_000` rows to **create leads**
 2. **Parse the generated file**